Specifically about ADHD and adult relationships

 Orlov, M.C.
 (2010 – present) The ADHD effect in-depth.
-Eight-week phone seminar for couples who want a substantial and helpful introduction to how ADHD impacts their specific relationship.
+Eight-week Zoom seminar for couples who want a substantial and helpful introduction to how ADHD impacts their specific relationship.
 Many couples do this seminar in addition to counseling or to get both partners invested in creating change before counseling begins.

 Favorite resources for specific issues

 Hallowell, E. & Ratey, J., (2021).
 ADHD 2.0.
 The pre-eminent writers about adult ADHD provide an inspiring and informational update to what adult ADHD is all about.
 They are particularly good at capturing the conundrums that have adult ADHD present.
 A balanced and ADHD-friendly book (not a surprise, since they both have ADHD!)

 Hallowell, E. & Ratey, J., (1994).
 Delivered from Distraction.
 Widely recognized as the classic in the field, and revised fairly recently.